CZKikin/mat_otazky_2020_IT/README.md

 # Maturitní otázky pro IT v roce 2020

-Ano, jste povoleni otázky upravovat, pak pošlete pull req.
----
-Progress halted 'till we have more information.
-May also be all made again from ground up.

 *ALL HEIL IT4*

 - [ ] 1 (WIP, existuje odpověď na Moodlu)